 Slight right onto Benedict Canyon Dr

-Sam hadn’t told me any details about the house or the setup other than I would simply be staying in the guest house.
-I was relieved and thankful that I had a place to stay, but I was still curious to see where I’d be living for the summer.
-When I finally pulled up to the house, I couldn’t believe it — the house was incredible!
-It was the type of house I imagined a movie star would have lived in.
-Eyes wide open, I pressed the button at the security gate and an unfamiliar voice answered saying “hello?”
-I responded by telling them who I was and that I was supposed to be staying in the guest house for the summer.
-Subsequently, the gate opened and I pulled my car into the wrap-around driveway.
-I was greeted by several women that worked for Sam’s mother-in-law at the house.
-They said they would make me dinner, buy groceries, and have my dry cleaning taken care of whenever I needed during my stay.
+Sam hadn't told me any details about the house or the setup other than that I would stay in the guest house.
+I was relieved and thankful that I had a place to stay, but I was still curious to see where I'd live for the summer.
+I couldn't believe my eyes when I pulled up to the house; it was incredible!
+It was like a house I imagined a movie star would have lived in.
+Eyes wide open, I pressed the button at the security gate, and an unfamiliar voice answered, saying, "Hello?"
+I told them who I was and that I was supposed to be staying in the guest house for the summer.
+Subsequently, the gate opened, and I pulled my car into the wrap-around driveway.
+I was greeted by several women who worked for Sam's mother-in-law at the house.
+They said they would make me dinner, buy groceries, and take care of my dry cleaning whenever needed during my stay.
 They then showed me to the guest house in the back.
 It was perfect!
 The whole situation was a bit surreal.
-I felt lucky — I was lucky!
+I was lucky!

 I was a young twenty-two-year-old kid, fresh out of college, set to spend the summer living in the heart of Beverly Hills among the rich and famous, all while working for one of the biggest agencies in all of sports.
 After a disappointing playing career that weighed on me heavily, I had a chance to make a new start and pursue my own ambitions of having a presence in basketball, separate from my family.